playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 <iframe data-frame-title="Angular Local Portals - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-local-portals-95?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-You'll notice that we're creating a variable called `domPortal` that we assign an instance of `DomPortal` into.
+You'll notice that we're creating a variable called `domPortal` that we assign an instance of `DomPortal`.
 This `DomPortal` instance allows us to take a captured reference to some HTML (in this case, a `div` with `Hello world!`), and project it elsewhere.

 This `domPortal` is then assigned to a `[cdkPortalOutlet]` input.
 This input is automatically created on all `ng-template`s when `PortalModule` is imported.